ntrezowan/the-plain/_posts/2020-04-14-building-f5-in-aws.md

 		(tmos)# save sys config

-4. Browse to the management IP ([https://MANAGEMENT_IP](https://MANAGEMENT_IP)) and active the license.
+4. Browse to the management IP ([https://MANAGEMENT_IP](https://MANAGEMENT_IP)) and install the license.
 You cannot install the license using CLI because admin account does not have permission to Advanced Shell yet

 	a.
 Click `Next` on the `Welcome Page` after you logged in using the newly configured `admin` account
 	b.
 Click on `Activate`.
 In the next page, fill the `Base Registration Key` and choose `Activation Method` as `Manual`
 	c.
 Copy the `Dossier`, go to F5 licensing server (https://activate.f5.com/license/dossier.jsp), paste the Dossier you just copied in `Enter Your Dossier` field and click `Next`